AAFC-Bioinfo-AAC/snra-metagenomic-statistics-amrvf-ordc/docs/user-guide.md

 ## Metagenomic Read-Based Detection of Antimicrobial Resistance and Virulence Genes

 ### Summary

+Metagenomic trimmed reads are mapped to an antomicrobial resistance gene and a virulence gene database to determine is these types of genes are present in the samples.

 ### Data
 Trimmed (using Trimmomatic) metagenomic reads for each of the samples in compressed fastq format.